 Independent Directors.
-The Board has determined that Matthew S. Hartman, Glenn E. Joyce and William S. Waldheim are independent directors under the standards established by the NYSE and the Securities Exchange Act of 1934 (the "Exchange Act").
+The Board has determined that Matthew S. Hartman, Glenn E. Joyce and William S. Waldheim are independent directors under the standards established by the NYSE and the Exchange Act.
 The Board considered all relevant facts and circumstances and applied the independence guidelines of the NYSE and the Exchange Act in determining that none of these directors has any material relationship with us, our management, the General Partner or its affiliates or our subsidiaries.

 Mr. Hartman is a Managing Director at EIG, and, since the Transactions Date, EIG owns over 80% of the Preferred Units and Warrants in the Partnership.
 The Board determined that EIG's ownership of Preferred Units and Warrants did not preclude the independence of Mr. Hartman because (i) the Preferred Units and Warrants do not confer voting rights sufficient to participate in the control of the Partnership or influence its management, (ii) the Board Representation Agreement does not grant to EIG a sufficient number of seats on the Board to significantly influence or control its decision making or materially influence the management or operation of the Partnership and (iii) the Board has determined that ownership of even a significant amount of the Partnership's securities does not, by itself, preclude a finding of independence.
-In addition, Mr. Hartman serves on the board of directors of one of our customers, Southcross Holdings GP LLC ("Southcross").
-During the period of Mr. Hartman's directorship during 2018, Southcross made compression service payments to us of approximately \$0.3 million.
-The Board determined that Mr. Hartman's relationship with Southcross did not preclude his independence.